AshampooSystems/boden/doc_input/notifier_internals.md

 To avoid such potential deadlocks, the programmers that implement the subscribed functions and the unsubscribe call would have to be very careful and consider what resources the notification function accesses and in what context unsubscribe might be called.
-The latter in particular can be especially difficult if unsubscribe is called in a destructor of an object that is managed by smart pointers like bdn::P. The object might be deleted in some distant program component at some arbitrary time point in time that has little to do with the original component where the code is implemented.
+The latter in particular can be especially difficult if unsubscribe is called in a destructor of an object that is managed by smart pointers like \ref bdn::P. The object might be deleted in some distant program component at some arbitrary time point in time that has little to do with the original component where the code is implemented.

 So, as always, Boden tries to avoid such potential for disaster whenever possible.
 The only way to do this is to NOT hold a mutex when subscription functions are called.
-That makes implementing subscribed functions very easy, but it also means that no hard unsubscribe guarantee can be given.
+That makes implementing subscribed functions very easy, but it also means that no hard unsubscribe guarantee for worker threads can be given.

-So what can you do if you need a hard unsubscribe that is definitely done at a certain point in the code?
+So what can you do if you need a hard unsubscribe that is definitely finished at a certain point in the code?
 The best advice is to evaluate if you *really* need it.
-If you want to unsubscribe because a required object is deleted, consider simply keeping the object alive until the unsubscription has finished (using strongMethod(), for example).
+If you want to unsubscribe because a required object is deleted, consider simply keeping the object alive until the unsubscription has finished (using \ref bdn::strongMethod() for your notification function, for example).

-If this workaround is not possible, consider wrapping your notification function in an object that ensures that the actual function is not called after a required resource is deleted.
-You "detach" the real function from your wrapper object when the required resource is deleted.
-You will need to lock a mutex when your wrapper calls th actual function and also when you "detach" it.
-Note that this creates the potential for deadlocks again, so can only use this is special cases when you are certain that no deadlock will occur in practice.